Best swim coach software 2026: apps compared

 General sports apps approximate this with free-text fields or generic block structures.
 The result is workable, but you spend time adapting the tool to swimming rather than planning the session.

-These are built around the swimming domain.
+Dedicated swimming software for coaches is built around the domain.
 The session editor has native concepts: stroke, distance, intensity zone, interval.
 You describe a set in swimming terms, not in workarounds.

 Sharing is usually link-based: your swimmers get a URL that opens in any browser, on any phone, without an account.
 History is structured, not a folder of files.
 Sessions from a year ago are a search away.